Improving Digital User Experiences in the Public Sector

-Despite all of these challenges, user experience is just as important for government agencies as it is in the private sector.
-Over the past four years, Accenture’s survey found that there was an increase in the percentage of respondents who reported feeling less confidence in the government information they got digitally, relative to the information they received by phone, in person, or by regular mail.
+Despite all of these challenges, user experience is arguably even more important for government agencies than it is in the private sector.
+Over the past four years, Accenture’s survey found that there was an increase in the percentage of respondents who reported feeling less confident in the government information they got digitally, relative to the information they received by phone, in person, or by regular mail.

 How can public sector agencies build trust with their users by improving their user experience?
 Here are a couple of ideas:

 Leverage user data to identify problems with your user experience.